grpc/proposal/A32-xds-circuit-breaking.md

 - Counter manipulation is done in `ClientStreamTracer`/`Factory`: increment in `newClientStreamTracer()` and decrement in `streamClosed()`.
     - Note there will be check-and-allocate race as the pick method and stream tracer are not run by the same thread.
-This will cause the threshold to be exceeded.
+This will cause the limit to be exceeded.
 Since the race window is small, the value should be exceeded only by a small amount.